Carbon Reduction Plan template for UK SMEs

 Solar PV systems offer significant benefits for UK small businesses, including reduced electricity costs and carbon emissions.
 While the upfront investment may seem daunting, the long-term rewards are substantial.
 The Solar Trade Association estimates that a typical SME solar installation can have a payback period of 5-7 years and potentially save 40-50% on electricity bills.
 Even in the UK climate, a well-designed system can generate significant power.
 The government’s Smart Export Guarantee (SEG) scheme also provides financial incentives for businesses that export surplus solar energy to the grid.

-Sustainable Business Travel and Commuting Policies
+4. Promote Sustainable Business Travel and Commuting

 Business travel and employee commuting can contribute significantly to your organisation’s carbon footprint.
 Developing sustainable travel policies is an essential part of your CRP implementation.
 Strategies might include reducing business travel through video conferencing, promoting public transport use, and transitioning to electric or hybrid vehicles for company fleets.
 Cycle-to-work schemes can also encourage employees to choose low-carbon commuting options.
-With 68% of UK commuters currently travelling by car (according to the Department for Transport), there’s significant potential for emissions reduction in this area.

 Your business’s carbon footprint extends beyond your own operations and into your supply chain.
 Working with suppliers to reduce Scope 3 emissions is a crucial aspect of CRP implementation.
 Start by conducting a supply chain carbon audit and setting criteria for supplier selection based on environmental performance.
 Consider local sourcing, which can benefit both carbon reduction and the local economy.
 A survey by HSBC found that 31% of UK SMEs plan to invest in their supply chains to become more sustainable in the next three years.